 - Coconut oil- Be sure to use refined coconut oil for a neutral flavor.

-- Vanilla extract- I added a bit of extract to the muffins for a classic taste.
+- Vanilla extract.
+The extract gives the muffins their classic taste.

 And there you have it!